Salmon fillet with green vegetables on a light plate

 • 1 palm-sized portion = ~20–30g

-• First meal of the day: sets hunger signals, reduces later cravings
+• First meal of the day: sets hunger signals and reduces later cravings

-• During weight loss: prevents muscle loss, maintains metabolism
+• During weight loss: helps prevent muscle loss and maintain metabolism

-• On GLP-1 medications: appetite is reduced, risk of under-eating protein increases
+• On GLP-1 medications: appetite is reduced, so the risk of under-eating protein increases

 Getting enough protein: